 Russian Gulch SP

-Until further notice Russian Gulch State Park will contain areas where services are reduced or eliminated due to the fiscal crisis.
+Until further notice Russian Gulch State Park will contain areas where services are reduced or eliminated.

 This park is known for the heavily forested Russian Gulch Creek Canyon, a headland that features the Devil’s Punch Bowl (a large, collapsed sea cave with churning water), and a beach that offers swimming, tide pool exploring, skin diving and rock fishing.
 Inland, there is a 36-foot high waterfall.
 Hikers enjoy miles of hiking trails.
 The park also has a paved three-mile bicycle trail.

 The park is two miles north of Mendocino on Highway 1.

 The weather can be changeable; layered clothing is recommended.

 Russian Gulch State Park was acquired in 1933 through gifts of land and money by A. Johnston and the County of Mendocino to match State Park funds.

 The park has 7,630 feet of ocean frontage.
 With its rugged headlands thrusting out into the blue Pacific, the park is thought of by many as the north coast's rival of Point Lobos.